pkgxdev/pkgx/docs/faq.md

 {% endhint %}

-## What is a pkg?
+## What is a package?

-A `pkg` (package) is:
+A package is:

-* a plain tarball containing a single project for a single platform and architecture compiled from that project’s sources
+* A plain tarball containing a single project for a single platform and architecture compiled from that project’s sources
-* a bundle of metadata (`package.yml`) from the [pantry]
+* A bundle of metadata (`package.yml`) from the [pantry]

-Relative to other pkging systems:
+Relative to some other packaging systems:

-* no scripts are executed post install
+* No scripts are executed post install
-* packages must work as is from any location provided their deps are installed in parallel (we say our pkgs are “relocatable“)
+* Packages must work as is from any location provided their deps are installed in parallel (we say our pkgs are “relocatable“)